 Namibia’s National Carrier, Air Namibia, has regular direct flights from Frankfurt to Windhoek International Airport, which is 45 minutes drive from the Hunters Namibia Safari Main Lodge.

-Namibian law requires that your passport be valid for a period of at least 6 months from the date of your arrival in Namibia.
+Namibian law requires that your passport be valid for a period of at least 6 months from the date of your arrival in Namibia and must have 3 visa pages available.
 Citizens of the United States of America as well as E.U. member countries (except Greece) do not require visas to visit Namibia.

 The country of Namibia is a celebration of all that is wonderful about the magnificent continent of Africa!

 Namibia, the land of vast savannahs and shifting sands, is a peaceful, prosperous and politically stable nation on the south-western coast of Africa, ready to be explored, hunted and photographed by you and your family.
 We have an abundance of wildlife and some of the world’s most dramatic vistas.
 Although famous for breath-taking arid landscapes, our country has vast savannahs teeming with wild game, wide rivers as well as deserts – a diversity of habitats, which will assure that you realize all of your African dreams.